WalterRestifo/capstone-project-typescript/README.md

 ## Hello guys! 👋

-This is actually an app that tracks matches of a group of volleyball players.
+This is actually an app for mobile phones that tracks matches of a group of volleyball players.

 You can create a new profile, upload a profile picture, submit a simple form, and you are in the pool of all the players.